zhengcan/gulp-predefined-tasks/README.md

 #### onEntry: (entry): String or Array

-- entry (String or Array): The value of entry
+- entry (String or Array): The value of entry.

 #### onConfig: (config): Object